 - Investigators who have received major extramural funding for research in any area (such as an NIH R01 or NSF Research or equivalent grant) prior to and including the start date of this award (applicants may hold K or R21 funding)

 - Senior faculty, i.e. at the rank of Associate Professor level or higher

 - Former AFAR Research Grant for Junior Faculty recipients

 - Federal employees

-- Applicants for the 2017 Glenn/AFAR Breakthrough in Gerontology (BIG) award
+- Applicants for the 2019 Glenn Foundation for Medical Research Breakthroughs in Gerontology (BIG) award

 - Applicants who are conducting research at a for-profit institution, or at an institution outside of the United States